SalomonisLab/altanalyze3/docs/index.rst

 Welcome to the AltAnalyze3 documentation!

-AltAnalyze3 is an advanced RNA-Seq analysis tool tailored for long-read sequencing, integrating single-cell data, and supporting complex workflows such as isoform detection and splicing analysis.
-This platform is optimized for 10x Genomics datasets and provides step-by-step or automated pipelines for various types of analyses.
+AltAnalyze3 is an advanced Python3 workflow for long-read (LR) and short read splicing analysis.
+The software can integrate results across single-cell and bulk technological platforms, aligning to a common gene model for splice junction- (MultiPath-PSI) and isoform-based analyses (TPM or ratio).
+Both supervised and unsupervised (splice-ICGS) analyses are supported.
+Workflows can be run in a fully automated manner with or step-by-step with extensive customization.
+See tutorials for examples.

 .. toctree::
    :maxdepth: 2